BISHT-1994/VBAProject1/README.md

   End If

 'delete modules
-                        For Each co In vbProj.vbcomponents
+                        For Each element In vbProj.vbcomponents
                         On Error Resume Next
-                        vbProj.vbcomponents.Remove vbProj.vbcomponents(co.Name)
+                        vbProj.vbcomponents.Remove element
+                        next

 End sub